 In the same way that it’s hard to understate the importance of SEO for your brand, it’s also difficult to overstate the importance of the keywords you choose when it comes to the success of your SEO efforts.

-Picking the right keywords for your website and content takes diligent research, and it’s critical to aim for the sweet spot of high relevance + high volume ratings + low competition.
-At Alter Endeavors, we offer an SEO Foundational package when building sites that leans on extensive keyword research to ensure the language used across the site includes high-volume keywords relevant to your industry.
+Picking the right keywords for your website and content takes diligent research, and it’s critical to aim for the sweet spot of high relevance + high volume + achievable difficulty.
+At Alter Endeavors, we offer a full Platform to SEO package that leans on extensive keyword research to ensure the language used across your site includes high-volume keywords relevant to your industry, turning your new website into a lead generation powerhouse for your brand.

 The content you choose to write and share on your website is essential to reaching and engaging with your audience.
 Say you owned a window treatment business, like our client Austintatious Blinds does.
 To increase your visibility in that industry, we’d suggest a series of blogs exploring the types of window treatments, from modern window treatments to smart home automation through motorized blinds, etc.